How To Get Started

 - Reporting via registry or qualified EHR requires eligible professionals to utilize vendors.
 Registry information, including reporting criteria and vendors, is available on the Registry Reporting page.

 - EHR reporting information, including reporting criteria and qualified vendors, is available on the Electronic Health Record Reporting page.

 - GPRO information may be reviewed on the Group Practice Reporting Option page or the GPRO Web Interface page.

-If the chosen method to report is claims-based or registry-based, determine which measure reporting option (individual measures or measures group) best fits your practice.
+If the chosen method to report is qualified registry-based, determine which measure reporting option (individual measures or measures group) best fits your practice.
 Review the specific criteria for the chosen reporting option in order to satisfactorily report.

-Eligible professionals who choose to report 2013 PQRS individual measures should select at least three clinically applicable measures across three National Quality Strategy (NQS) domains to submit in an attempt to qualify for a PQRS incentive payment.
-If fewer than nine measures or if less than three NQS domains are reported via claims, CMS will apply a measure-applicability validation (MAV) process when determining incentive eligibility.
+Eligible professionals who choose to report 2014 PQRS individual measures should select at least nine clinically applicable measures across three National Quality Strategy (NQS) domains to submit in an attempt to qualify for a PQRS incentive payment.
+If fewer than nine measures or if less than three NQS domains are reported via claims or qualified registry, CMS will apply a measure-applicability validation (MAV) process when determining incentive eligibility.
 Refer to MAV information available on the Analysis and Payment page, claims-based MAV on the Measures Codes page and registry-based MAV on the Registry Reporting page.